caustique/chessboard-js/README.md

 The tests are far from complete.

-Using [Brackets](http://brackets.io/) - all js files should be without JSLint problems.
+Using [Brackets](http://brackets.io/) - all js files should be without any JSLint problems.

 ##License